MadGoatHaz/blupow/README.md

 4.  **Add Your Devices**:
     *   Once the BluPow integration is added, click **"Configure"** on the integration card.
-    *   You will be prompted to enter the Bluetooth MAC Address and select the device type for your Renogy device.
+    *   Use the "Discover New Devices" feature.
+The gateway will scan for nearby, advertisings BLE devices.
+    *   Select your device from the list, provide any necessary details (like the device type), and add it.
     *   The gateway will then automatically discover and publish the device and its sensors to Home Assistant.

 ---